 And a better shot of the cable plugged into the top of the Zune.
 Close up of the Zune.

 And like magic the same image now on my TV.
 This is an actual video I put on my Zune, 2 points for the one to name it.
 I finally was able to find some heat shrink tubing to finish off this project.
 The part I did not take pictures of was how I superglued the connector under the heatshrink.
 The reason for this is although the heat shrink would protect the electronics of it, the superglue will ensure they never break off the headphone jack.
 I did several layers so to ensure a good strong hold.
 My personal super glue of choice is the Loctite professional stuff like found at Lowes.

 Quick top shot of the completed cable, and a close up of both connectors.

 Very close up of the shrunk up connector, and the same connector from a different angle.

-I made the choice here to put a small peice to keep the cable from fraying and from a different angle.
+I made the choice here to put a small piece to keep the cable from fraying and from a different angle.
 I hope this helps a few of you out there or if anything inspires you to build your own.
-Or likewise inspires you to utilize the tv out features of your zune.
+Or likewise inspires you to utilize the tv out features of your Zune.
 Thanks for taking a look!